brayden-marshall/Logo/README.md

     - refactor error types and related code into separate file
     - location of statements in file (????) (would need a lot of changes to the lexer including row/column tracking and changing the way that newlines are handled)
     - manually test scenarios to see if messages make sense
-- write a repository description
-    - we want to say that this was my first attempt at an interpreter and that it was an experiment
-- delete simplify-lexer branch
 - vet code and cleanup/improve where necessary (we wanna make it look good)

 ## Supported Commands